rachfop/runpod-docs/docs/graphql/manage-endpoints.md

 ---
 title: "Manage Endpoints"
-slug: "create-serverless-endpoint"
-excerpt: "Create a new Serverless endpoint, or modify/delete existing ones."
+description: "Create a new Serverless endpoint, or modify/delete existing ones."
 ---

 import Tabs from '@theme/Tabs';